smwallace949/cs326-team-sigma/docs/milestone3.md

 https://shielded-spire-81354.herokuapp.com

 Breakdown of labor:
-Alan:
+Alan: Integrated HTML rendering in javascript for MongoDB CRUD operations, debugging.
-Elisavet: Set up MongoDB Cluster with above collections, created secret file, example document of collections, group endpoints to be used with the database
+Elisavet: Set up MongoDB Cluster with above collections, created secret file, example document of collections, group endpoints for CRUD operations with MongoDB
 Sam: Updated endpoints with logic for CRUD operations on the database, more backend logic.
 Wrote tests for endpoints (servertests.js)